So, you want to convert a wood fireplace to gas? Well, it’s possible and you have options!

 Gas supply, to an existing wood burning fireplace (masonry or prefabricated), is often already available.
 In the event, these fireplaces were not provided gas supplies at the time of installation, gas or propane can be run to the fireplace by a gas supply technician.

 The exhaust of gas logs is invisible, therefore the damper must be fixed or removed.
 The flue vent must remain permanently open.
-The damper can be welded fully open and it is required by some jurisdictions.
+The damper can be welded fully open and is required by some jurisdictions.
 Check state and local codes.

 Code requires that dampers be removed or “Locked open’ to ensure there isn’t an accidental use of the vented gas logs and asphyxiation of the occupants.
+Regarding vented vs non-vented gas logs.
+Before choosing either, look at the local codes for your area, only have a Certified Technician first evaluate your fireplace and perform the installation.

 Convert to Gas Fireplace Insert